bayersglassey/fus2018/keywords.md

 Bool

-    t f not and or bool_eq
+    T F not and or bool_eq

 Int